OmerMalach/Board-of-Trouble-Part-II/README.md

-# Multi-Agent Pathfinding implementation :running_man::running:
+# MultiAgent Pathfinding implementation :running_man::running:

 This repo serves as an implementation of a few Multi-Agent Pathfinding algorithms from scratch in Python using networkx, copy, numpy and tqdm.